cnapy-org/CNApy-guide/README.md

 <!-- usage note: edit this section. -->

-This repository is a template manuscript (a.k.a. rootstock).
+This repository is a test manuscript with manubot (a.k.a. test-manubot).
-Actual manuscript instances will clone this repository (see [`SETUP.md`](SETUP.md)) and replace this paragraph with a description of their manuscript.
+See [`SETUP.md`](SETUP.md) and replace this paragraph with a description of their manuscript.
+See [`USAGE.md`](USAGE.md) for documentation how to write a manuscript.

 ## Manubot